Denys1004/test_DK/README.md

 To run app need to have node and npm installed on your computer/laptop

-Then open your terminal, navigate to the proh=ject directory and run: npm i
+Then open your terminal, navigate to the project directory and run: npm i

 Details: